decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 ## Colliders on 3D models

+3D models include pointer-layer colliders by default, so any visible geometry of a model is clickable without needing to add anything additional.

-3D models can include their own colliders as part of a _.glTF_ or _.glb_ file.
+3D models can include their own physics-layer colliders as part of a _.glTF_ or _.glb_ file.
 Any mesh in the model who's name ends in `_collider` is interpreted as a collider.

 A _collider_ is a set of geometric shapes or planes that define which parts of the model are collided with.
 This allows for much greater control and is a lot less demanding on the system than using the visible geometry, as the collision object is usually a lot simpler (with less vertices) than the original model.